Framework for Foreign Company Formation in Dubai

 AED 35,000 – 60,000

-Essential for local trade and government contracts.
-Includes professional/commercial license, mandatory Ejari (office), and initial government approvals.
+Needed for local trade and government contracts.
+Covers license, office rent with Ejari, and approvals.
+Rent is the difference.

 Ongoing Annual Costs